 - Low Income Home Energy Assistance

-There is a high risk of losing crucial resources for Washington communities and service providers in a Census undercounted state.
+There is a high risk of losing vital resources and service providers if Washington state is undercounted.

 Who is traditionally undercounted?

 certain communities, including people of color, young children, lower income